2024 Student Paper Competition

 Sponsored by the ASA Consortium of Sections (GSS/SRMS/SSS)

 The Social Statistics Section (SSS), Government Statistics Section (GSS), and Survey Research Methods Section (SRMS) of ASA are pleased to announce a competition for student and post-graduate papers.
-Competition winners will present their papers at a topic-contributed session during the Joint Statistical Meetings (JSM), August 7 through August 12, 2021.
-Competition winners will also be highlighted during the 2021 SRMS, GSS, and SSS business meetings at JSM.
-A subsidy of up to $1,000 is provided to each winner to cover JSM 2021 expenses, and five awards will be granted.
+Competition winners will present their papers at a topic-contributed session during the Joint Statistical Meetings (JSM), August 3 through August 8, 2024 in Portland, Oregon.
+Competition winners will also be highlighted during the 2024 SRMS, GSS, and SSS business meetings at JSM.
+A subsidy of up to $1,000 is provided to each winner to cover JSM 2024 expenses, and five awards will be granted.
 We ask faculty members as well as supervisors and mentors of recently-hired graduates to encourage students and mentees to apply for these awards.

-Applications were due at 11:59 p.m.
-EST, December 19, 2020, and winners were notified within four weeks of that date.
+Applications are due at 11:59 p.m.
+EST, December 15, 2023, and winners are notified within four weeks of that date.

 Papers entered in this competition must involve either a new statistical methodology or a creative application of statistical analyses to a problem, issue, or policy question pertinent to the subject areas of one of the sponsoring sections.
 The research does not have to be complete, but competitors must be able to submit an abstract prospectus that describes the planned research and nature of the intended innovation(s).

 More than twelve sections of ASA sponsor Student Paper Competition / Travel Awards to assist students with travel expenses to attend JSM.
 Students may submit papers to no more than two competitions and may accept only one section’s award.
 Students must inform all sections applied to when s/he wins and accepts an award, thereby removing the student from the award competition for the other section.